Valeant's crisis fuels feud between Ackman and Australian fund manager Hempton

-NEW YORK (Reuters) - Just before Bill Ackman gave a presentation on Friday to defend one of his biggest investments, Valeant Pharmaceuticals, from allegations of accounting and insurance fraud, he was taunted by John Hempton, who runs a small hedge fund from Australia.
+NEW YORK, Nov 3 (Reuters) - Just before Bill Ackman gave a presentation on Friday to defend one of his biggest investments, Valeant Pharmaceuticals, from allegations of accounting and insurance fraud, he was taunted by John Hempton, who runs a small hedge fund from Australia.
 It was the latest act in a long-running feud.

 For Ackman’s Pershing Square Capital Management hedge fund that is a scary thought.
 Pershing’s Valeant investment was worth as much as $5.1 billion at its peak in August, though it has now lost more than half of that.
 As of Oct.
 31, the fund has lost 19 percent this year, largely because of Valeant, though it did gain 40.4 percent in 2014.